————————————————————————————————————————

 Please check this website after 4:00 P.M. on the day before a meeting for any last minute changes.)

 Nov.
-22/23 Holiday Florals- Join us for our annual evening event with Jessica Barrett and Sophiane Laib of Mill Street Florist.
-Come and watch this amazing duo create fabulous holiday centrepieces.
-Not only will you learn tips to create your own at home pieces but you may be a lucky recipient of one of their amazing arrangements.
+20/24 Holiday Florals- Join us for our annual evening event with Jessica Barrett and Sophiane Laib of Mill Street Florist.
+Watch this amazing duo create fabulous holiday centrepieces.
+Learn tips to create your own at home pieces.
+You may be a lucky recipient of one of their amazing arrangements.
 Net proceeds are donated to the Barrhaven Food Cupboard.
-PLEASE NOTE THIS EVENT WILL BEGIN AT 7:00 PM AND WILL BE HELD AT BARRHAVEN UNITED CHURCH, 3013 JOCKVALE RD.
+PLEASE NOTE THIS EVENT WILL BEGIN AT 7:00 PM AT THE BARRHAVEN UNITED CHURCH, 3013 JOCKVALE RD.

-June 2024 Club Members’ Summer Celebration- date and location to be confirmed
+June 2025 Club Members’ Summer Celebration- Date and location to be confirmed

 Rob Stuart is a member of the Barrhaven Garden Club, is a volunteer at the Rock Garden at the Central Experimental Farm and the Co-President of the Ottawa Valley Rock Garden & Horticultural Society.
 He and Mark LeBlond, another CEF volunteer, installed the Demonstration Crevice Garden at the CEF with the intent of making visitors to the Gardens aware of this Rock Gardening technique for smaller spaces.